RHCHP General Information

 Students who are notified of academic suspension for the previous term and who are currently in attendance in a Regis University class may complete that class.
 Any additional registrations will be dropped.

-After one year, students may reapply for admission by submitting to the appropriate program:
+After one year, students may reapply for admission by submitting to the appropriate program (nursing students should contact the LHSON Dean's office at 303-964-5735):

 1. a letter requesting readmission, explaining the causes of the earlier academic difficulties and describing how the student has overcome those difficulties; and